louigi600/obash/README.txt

 Just a note onn how I strip my personal key and iv scrambling stuff from the version I use myself diff -ubw functions.c  distributable/functions.c  > from_my_to_distributable.patch make distributable creates the directory, copies the code  and patches functions.c

+Making a non restricted binary:
+I'm working on buiding a binary that can be used on machines different from the one it was obfuscated on.
+I don't want to hit the same limitations that shc has (where you need to be running fairly similar setup) so I'll go the static binary way.
+This is still work in progress.

+This produced a static binary with a warning: gcc -static testme.c -lssl -lcrypto -ldl -lltdl -static-libgcc

+/usr/lib64/gcc/x86_64-slackware-linux/5.3.0/../../../../lib64/libcrypto.a(dso_dlfcn.o): In function `dlfcn_globallookup':
+dso_dlfcn.c:(.text+0x11): warning: Using 'dlopen' in statically linked applications requires at runtime the shared libraries from the glibc version used for linking